hlee260/ARTIST-Integration-Companion/README.md

 Salt/buffer condition: Reported Salt/buffer composition (e.g., 150 mM NaCl, 5 mM MgCl2, PBS)
 Output domain: Select O1, O2, or O3 domains

-Program tests multiple insulation sequences for optimal RNA folding, evaluates secondary structure stability using ViennaRNA, and ranks designs by minimum free energy (MFE).
+Tests multiple insulation sequences for optimal RNA folding, evaluates secondary structure stability using ViennaRNA, and ranks designs by minimum free energy (MFE).
 Program then outputs to the user best dART design with sequences, RNA secondary structure visualization, and strands to order (template strand, non-template strands (nt; e.g., Prom-nt, Output-nt).

 User is required to order the sequences as prescribed by the software (e.g., via Integrated DNA Technologies) as standard desalting, PAGE, or HPLC purified oligo DNA or RNA strands (if RNA aptamer is used).
 Upon arrival, strands are recommended for dilution at 100 µM using MilliQ water.